parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig9.png" alt="fig8" style="zoom:67%;" />

-Figure 9.
  Add IP to Block Diagram

 4. Once the IP Catalog is open, type “inv” into the Search bar, find and double click on **XUP 1-input INV** entry, or click on the entry and hit the Enter key to add it to the design.

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig10.png" alt="fig10" style="zoom:67%;" />

-Figure 10.
 Add an inverter to the design

 5. Similarly, another instance of an inverter.